 When undertaking assessment tasks at school and at home, it is important that students do not use other people's work as their own.
+If students submit other people's work as their own it is called plagiarism.

 Students are expected to research and prepare a range of tasks that will require them to read and use other people's ideas and words to help them develop their own understanding.
 It is important that when they use other people's words and ideas that they give them the credit through appropriate referencing.
 To not credit them is the same as stealing, and this is known as plagiarism.